-We will mainly apply this principle to the following case.
-Consider $(U(x))_{x \in \Rd}$ a real and mean-square continuous stochastic process over $\Rd$.
-Consider $C_{U}(x,y) = \mathbb{E}(U(x)U(y)) $ its covariance function, which is continuous over $\RdxRd$.
+Let us study a particular example which we apply in this work.
+Let $(U(x))_{x \in \Rd}$ be a real mean-square continuous stochastic process over $\Rd$.
+Let $C_{U}(x,y) = \mathbb{E}(U(x)U(y))$ be its covariance function, which is continuous over $\RdxRd$.
 Let $\nu$ be a positive finite measure over $\Rd$ such that